 Sometimes, despite your best efforts, a printer just won’t cooperate with small, thick index cards.
 If you’re at your wit’s end, it might be time for a different approach.
 One clever workaround is to design multiple cards on a standard 8.5×11 inch sheet of cardstock and then use a paper trimmer to cut them out.
 This method gives you precise results without fighting your printer.
 Alternatively, you could try using larger index cards, like the 5×8-inch size, which most printers can handle more easily.
 If you’d rather skip the hassle altogether, professional custom printing ensures a perfect finish every time.

-When to Choose Professional Printing
+When Should You Choose Professional Printing?

 Printing index cards at home can be a great solution for small, internal projects.
 But when your brand’s reputation is on the line or you need a large quantity of perfectly finished cards, it’s time to turn to the professionals.
 Professional printing services offer a level of quality, consistency, and customization that standard office equipment simply can’t replicate.
 Understanding when to make that switch can save you time, prevent frustration, and ensure your materials always look their best.
 Let’s look at the key moments when professional printing is the right move.